2021 Other Personal & Culinary Services Degree Guide

 Requirements for Getting a Degree in Other Personal & Culinary Services

 When working in any career under the Personal and Culinary Services umbrella, you must have strong interpersonal and customer service skills.
 You are working to make the customer happy, so you should listen to them and be courteous.
 It is also important to have a background in business and understand management.
 Some graduates choose to become self-employed, taking on the role of both employee and top management.

 Like other masseuses, healing arts masseuses are required to be licensed by the state they work in.
 After completing a collegiate program, graduates take an exam administered by the state or the Massage and Bodywork Licensing Examination (MBLEx) or National Certification Examination for Therapeutic Massage & Bodywork.
 State requirements may vary, so it's best to check with the state you wish to practice in to ensure you are fulfilling all necessary requirements.

 Graduates who pursue a degree in Healing Arts Massage find a job at established masseuse practices and spas or decide to be self-employed.
-The use of spas and natural healing methods have increased over the past years and this field is expected to grow at a faster than average rate.
 Massage is becoming well respected as a way to treat pain, fatigue, and stress causing an increased demand in masseuses.
 Your salary will depend on what major you choose and where you end up working, as well as your level of expertise and professionalism.

 Other Personal & Culinary Services graduates between 2015-2017 reported earning an average of $19,900 in the 2017-2018 timeframe.
 Earnings can range from as low as $19,900 to as high as $19,900.
 As you might expect, salaries for other personal services graduates vary depending on the level of education that was acquired.

 Top Ranking Lists for Other Personal & Culinary Services

 Study Areas in Other Personal & Culinary Services